Skip to main content

 Rural newspaper leadership and relationship building

-Although editors are very busy, they at times also provide feedback.
-Regarding a 2021 TRHE submission, the project coordinator received this comment from a rural editor: This is a fantastic article and one that suits some of the content we've been hyper-focused on here in southwest North Dakota.
+Regarding a 2021 TRHE submission, one editor shared: This is a fantastic article and one that suits some of the content we've been hyper-focused on here in southwest North Dakota.
 We've recently completed a series of stories centered on the lack of mental health services in our area and I think this is a great tie-in to that piece.
 We'll publish this in our print edition, digital e-edition and online at our website.

 Kusler, S. Targeted Rural Health Education: A New Writing Project Gives Medical Students a Better Understanding of Rural Community Health Needs.
 North Dakota Medicine.
 Fall 2017.